denizyennerr/Analysis-of-Flight-Delays-and-Cancellations/README.md

 | 2022-01-01 23:50:00 | 00:25    | 23:50          | 35.0      | 06:06    | 05:50          | 16.0      | AS      | 7      | N281AK  | SEA-ORD | 33.0 | 23.0 | 66.06 | 160.0    | 8.05546    | 9.270062  | 0.0    | 1022.9   | 10.0  |
 | 2022-01-01 23:49:00 | 00:35    | 23:49          | 46.0      | 06:16    | 05:45          | 31.0      | UA      | 507    | N426UA  | PDX-ORD | 33.0 | 19.0 | 55.75 | 120.0    | 6.90468    | 7.945768  | 0.0    | 1025.1   | 10.0  |

+The following code helps us to performs data cleaning for the `arr_delay` (arrival delay) and `dep_delay` (departure delay) columns, ensuring that any missing values are handled and the data types are standardized for analysis.
+Here’s an explanation:

+1. **Handle Missing Values**:
+   - For both `arr_delay` and `dep_delay`, any `NaN` values are replaced with `0` using `.fillna(0)`.
+This approach assumes that missing delay values represent no delay.
+2. **Convert to Integer**:
+   - Converts both `arr_delay` and `dep_delay` columns to integer type, which standardizes the data type and ensures compatibility with calculations or visualizations requiring integer values.
+3. **Display Dataframe Settings**:
+   - `pd.set_option('display.max_columns', None)` ensures that all columns of the dataframe are displayed when calling `.head()`, providing a full view of the dataset’s structure and confirming the transformations.

+This code improves the dataset's reliability by treating missing delays as zero and enforcing integer formatting, making it more consistent and suitable for further analysis.

 ```Python
 df['arr_delay'] = df['arr_delay'].fillna(0)